Happy New Year! 🎉 Phew, now that 2020 is behind us, we could all use a fresh start.

 BIM managers explaining how to setup a shared coordinate system pic.twitter.com/1x9dUwbfLs— Tony Perez (@pereztony) December 30, 2020

-3. Define a proper issue tracking workflow
+3. Define your issue tracking workflow

 Who creates issues, who reviews them, and who is in charge of final validation before closing the issue?
 Make sure you think about this and clearly document your process so it’s crystal clear, and everyone knows their part in the process.